Board Certified Podiatrists | Expert Foot & Ankle Care

 Our Clinical Take

-PowerStep Pinnacle is the insole I recommend to patients with genuinely high arches — a smaller population but one that’s consistently under-served by mainstream insoles.
+PowerStep Pinnacle GREEN is the insole I recommend to patients with genuinely high arches — a smaller population but one that’s consistently under-served by mainstream insoles.
 The stabilizer cap is a structured heel cradle that’s 40% deeper than competitors, which means it actually controls the subtalar joint rather than just cushioning beneath it.
 For high-arch patients, this translates to reduced lateral ankle stress and fewer ankle-sprain recurrences — a genuine biomechanical outcome.
 Important caveat: GREEN is a high-arch insole.
 Patients with flat feet who try it feel over-arched and complain of arch pain; they should be in Powerstep instead.
-But for the right foot type, PowerStep Pinnacle is unmatched.
+But for the right foot type, PowerStep Pinnacle GREEN is unmatched.
 Durability is excellent — 12+ months of heavy use without compression.
 Works in work boots, hikers, ski boots, and roomy athletic shoes.
 Trim-to-fit.

 Best For